EverydayHealthLogo

 Who is Dr. Lee, Urologist in New York, NY?

-Dr. Richard Lee, MD is an Urologist, who primarily practices in New York, NY.
+Dr. Richard Lee, MD is an Urologist, who primarily practices in New York, NY with 1 additional practice location.
 He has been practicing for over 16 years.
 Dr. Lee graduated from Perelman School of Medicine at the University of Pennsylvania.
-Dr. Lee is fluent in English, and is currently seeing new patients.
-Dr. Lee’s practice accepts Cigna, Medicare, UnitedHealthcare and other major insurance plans.
+Dr. Lee is fluent in English, Mandarin, Spanish, and Taiwanese, and is currently seeing new patients.
+Dr. Lee’s practice accepts Medicare and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Lee’s office at (917) 300-0553.

 What are Areas of Expertise for Dr. Lee?